nilswende/MagicMirror/README.md

 - Current gas price at your local gas station
 - Departure times at your local station (if the service provider uses HAFAS ReST API)

-Check `config.js` for all available customization options.
+Check `config.json` for all available customization options.
+The config needs to be added as parameter to the site request – see the entry in `/home/pi/.config/lxsession/LXDE-pi/autostart` below.

 ## Dependencies